Rubinjo/HWGAN/README.md

 python train.py -data folder_name
 ```

-- If images contain multiple lines for every image you need to enable line splitting which is done with the `text` argument follow by lines, like the following command:
+- If images contain multiple lines for every image you need to enable line splitting which is done with the `text` argument follow by `lines`, like the following command:

 ```
 python train.py -data folder_name -text lines
 ```

-Currently it is not possible to have dataset that combine single line images and multi line images.
+Currently it is not possible to have a dataset that combines single line images and multi-line images.

 - An example of the splitted data can also be shown during the training process.
 This is done with the `sample` argument follwed by the number of examples you want, like the following command: